squirrel-prover/squirrel-prover/documentation/sphinx/source/declarations.rst

    system_id ::= identifier
    system_decl ::= system {? [@system_id]} @process

-As processes are defined over bi-terms, we in fact declare here a bi-system, refering to the left and right protocols made up when projecting on the left or the righ the bi-terms.
+As processes are defined over bi-terms, we in fact declare here a :gdef:`bi-system`, refering to the left and right protocols made up when projecting on the left or the righ the bi-terms.
 If no system identifier is specified, the :n:`default` name is used.

 .. example:: System declarations